Sharing information with parents

 The range and type of activities and experiences provided for children (statutory)

 Share information with parents about the resources and equipment you provide for children to use, show parents your group photo albums and share information about your group planning.

 The daily routines of the setting (statutory)

-Permission form to record parents views on different aspects of your provision
+Permission form to record parents views and agreement on different aspects of your provision

 How parents and carers can share learning at home (statutory)